 Some stories from the set of The Wizard Of Oz are insanely dark.
 For such a beloved, ostensibly whimsical film, The Wizard of Oz was a never-ending carnival of misery behind the scenes.
 Made in 1939, it's still widely appreciated by both children and adults in modern times.
 Still, there's a lot people don't know about The Wizard Of Oz.
 While some of the production details are relatively harmless, and at times even charming, you have to remember the movie was produced during the dark days of the old Hollywood studio system.

 So, what makes the The Wizard Of Oz behind-the-scenes stories so deplorable?
-Mix liquor abuse and sexual depravity with a few unfortunate injuries and accidents, add some early movie-making naivety, and divide among five different film directors.
+Mix heavy drinking and sexual depravity with a few unfortunate on-set catastrophes, add some early movie-making naivety, and divide among five different film directors.
 Of all behind-the-scenes movie stories, The Wizard Of Oz has some of the most bizarre and shocking.
 There's a lot more to worry about than lions and tigers and bears.
 The Pink Floyd sync up may be coincidence, but these stories truly show the dark side of the rainbow.